kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   cannot see which specific DRA devices or capacities on that node have been nominated for it, and may therefore make conflicting scale-down or placement decisions during the settling window.
-  Persisting nominations in the API server (for example in `ResourceClaim.Status`) requires an API change; we defer that decision to GA, informed by Beta feedback.
+  Persisting nominations in the API server (for example in `ResourceClaim.Status`) requires an API change; we defer that design to Beta.
 * **Claims that are never deallocated.** If the resourceclaim controller is unhealthy and fails to deallocate a victim claim, its capacity remains occupied in the API server (which is standard DRA behavior whenever a pod is deleted while the controller is down).
 The preemptor remains waiting for its nominated node—matching how `DefaultPreemption` behaves when a victim pod is stuck terminating—rather than timing out and evicting additional victims on other nodes while the controller is unhealthy.
 Once the controller recovers and deallocates the claim (or if the preemptor is deleted), the nomination resolves.
-Persistently stuck nominations are visible through the `scheduler_dra_claim_nominations` gauge metric below.
 * **Multiple schedulers.** A nomination is only known to the scheduler that created it.
 Another scheduler may allocate the held capacity.
 This matches the existing limitation of nominated nodes.